Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/installation.md

 	3.1. `-Dcom.ontotext.recommend.backend.url=transport://<host1>:<port1>,<host2>:<port2>/<index-name>` - a URL to the backend.
 The host and port point to an Elastic cluster

 	3.2. `-Dcom.ontotext.recommend.store.url=transport://\<host1\>:\<port1\>,\<host2\>:\<port2\>/\<index-name\>` - a URL to the content store.
 The host and port should point to an Elastic cluster

-	3.3 `-Dcom.ontotext.recommend.requestDocAddress` - the base URL to use for requesting articles that do not exist.
-It should point to the _/enqueue_ endpoint in a _fetch-annotate-web_ deployment